 Hannah’s Sunday PM Forecast

-Monday temperatures will rise into the low 80′s across the Pine Belt.
-Skies will be sunny and overnight lows will be in the mid to low 50′s.
+Monday temperatures will rise into the high 60′s across the Pine Belt.
+Skies will be sunny and overnight lows will be in the mid to low 40′s.

-Tuesday we will see temperatures in the mid to low 80′s across the area.
-There is no chance of showers.
-It will be a bright, warm, and sunny day.
+Tuesday we will see temperatures in the mid to low 70′s across the area.
+There is no chance of showers and skies will be clear.

-Wednesday will be mostly cloudy with highs in the low 90′s across the Pine Belt.
-There is a 20% chance for rain and thunderstorms.
-Overnight lows will be in the high 60′s.
+Wednesday will be mostly cloudy with highs in the mid 70′s across the Pine Belt.
+Skies are expected to be sunny and clear throughout the day.
+Overnight lows will be in the low 50s.

-Thursday we will be seeing temperatures in the low 90s.
+Thursday we will be seeing temperatures in the high 70s.
 Skies will be partly clear.
-There is a 40% chance of rain.
-Overnight lows will be in the low 60′s across the Pine Belt.
+There is no chance of rain.
+Overnight lows will be in the mid to high 50′s across the Pine Belt.

 Want more WDAM 7 news in your inbox?
 Click here to subscribe to our newsletter.